 • Enterprise: Custom pricing

-These pricing plans are based on the ClickUp website and are subject to change.
+These features and pricing plans are based on the ClickUp website and are subject to change.

 Connecteam